Canyon Road™ Rose flowers

 Rich, brick red blooms in a striking late spring flush on a low bushy shrub; well suited for landscaping, for containers, or a flowering hedge; robust, and disease resistant

 Canyon Road™ Rose features showy brick red flowers with gold eyes at the ends of the branches from late spring to early summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Canyon Road™ Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Canyon Road™ Rose is recommended for the following landscape applications;